Social science: History

 The history of the social sciences began in the Age of Enlightenment after 1651, which saw a revolution within natural philosophy, changing the basic framework by which individuals understood what was scientific.
 Social sciences came forth from the moral philosophy of the time and were influenced by the Age of Revolutions, such as the Industrial Revolution and the French Revolution.
 The social sciences developed from the sciences (experimental and applied), or the systematic knowledge-bases or prescriptive practices, relating to the social improvement of a group of interacting entities.

 The beginnings of the social sciences in the 18th century are reflected in the grand encyclopedia of Diderot, with articles from Jean-Jacques Rousseau and other pioneers.
 The growth of the social sciences is also reflected in other specialized encyclopedias.
 The term "social science" was coined in French by Mirabeau in 1767, before becoming a distinct conceptual field in the nineteenth century.
 Social science was influenced by positivism, focusing on knowledge based on actual positive sense experience and avoiding the negative; metaphysical speculation was avoided.
 Auguste Comte used the term science sociale to describe the field, taken from the ideas of Charles Fourier; Comte also referred to the field as social physics.
+According to Comte, the social physics field was similar to that of natural sciences.

 Following this period, five paths of development sprang forth in the social sciences, influenced by Comte in other fields.
 One route that was taken was the rise of social research.
 Large statistical surveys were undertaken in various parts of the United States and Europe.
 Another route undertaken was initiated by Émile Durkheim, studying "social facts", and Vilfredo Pareto, opening metatheoretical ideas and individual theories.
 A third means developed, arising from the methodological dichotomy present, in which social phenomena were identified with and understood; this was championed by figures such as Max Weber.
 The fourth route taken, based in economics, was developed and furthered economic knowledge as a hard science.
 The last path was the correlation of knowledge and social values; the antipositivism and verstehen sociology of Max Weber firmly demanded this distinction.
 In this route, theory (description) and prescription were non-overlapping formal discussions of a subject.

 The foundation of social sciences in the West implies conditioned relationships between progressive and traditional spheres of knowledge.
 In some contexts, such as the Italian one, sociology slowly affirms itself and experiences the difficulty of affirming a strategic knowledge beyond philosophy and theology.